 Residential care homes provide accommodation and personal care, such as help with washing, dressing, taking medicines and activities such as day trips.
 Some care homes are larger than others and range in the level of care needs depending on the residents who live there.

 When working in the field of Mental Health, you are helping people to recover from mental illness by providing a broad range of interventions that reflect the psychological, social and physical needs of the individual.
 This may include providing care, treatment and support to people, subject to supervised community treatment under the Mental Health Act.

 Substance misuse is defined as the harmful use of substances (such as drugs and alcohol) for non-medical purposes.
 The term “substance misuse” generally refers to illegal drugs.
 However, legal substances can also be misused – for example, alcohol, prescription medication, caffeine and nicotine.

 Substance misuse services are typically provided in the community for people who misuse substances.

 As a Substance Misuse worker you will:

 Want to find out more?
 Discover what the National Careers Service says about the role of a Substance misuse outreach worker

-The needs of children and young people vary, but are often complex, and can be met only by a range of services operating collaboratively across different settings.
+The needs of children and young people vary, but are often complex, and can be met only by a range of services operating together across different settings.

 Working in Children’s Services might involve supporting children in a residential setting or providing mentoring and guidance when needed.
 Why not check out Break Charity and the services they provide to Children here: http://www.break-charity.org/

-Nursing homes also provide personal care but also have qualified Nurses available to provide nursing care.
+Nursing homes provide personal care but also have qualified Nurses available.
 Some nursing homes offer services for people that may need more care and support.
 For example, people with severe learning or physical disabilities or complex neurological conditions.